 - Dragon fruit is a tropical fruit that is native to Mexico and Central America.
 The taste is like a combination of a kiwi and a pear.

 - There are varieties of dragon fruit.
-The red-flesh fruit that is purported to be sweeter.
+The red-colored (inside) ones tend to be sweeter.